Streets of Rogue

 Sound 9

-Streets of Rogue is a deceptively simple looking game, but scratch beneath the surface and you’ll find plenty of depth.
-It has a large selection of character classes, each with their own unique playing styles and a procedurally generated city in which to cause chaos.
-The amount of mission objectives is rather limited, but the ways in which you can go about accomplishing them is almost limitless.
-Overall, Streets of Rogue is an extremely addictive game with a ton of replay value.
+Streets of Rogue is a deceptively simple-looking game, but scratch beneath the surface, and you’ll find plenty of depth.
+It has a large selection of character classes, each with its own unique playing styles and a procedurally generated city in which to cause chaos.
+The number of mission objectives is somewhat limited, but the ways in which you can accomplish them are almost limitless.
+Overall, Streets of Rogue is a highly addictive game with a ton of replay value.

-Sound: The soundtrack is excellent and the sound effects really good too.
+Sound: The soundtrack is excellent, and the sound effects are really good, too

 Summary 8.7 Outstanding